xDido/MedExpress-Pharmacy/README.md

 [![Build Status](https://img.shields.io/badge/Build-Passing-brightgreen)](https://your-build-url)

-The current version of El7a2ny Virtual Clinic and Pharmacy is successfully passing all builds.
+The current version of MedExpress Virtual Clinic and Pharmacy is successfully passing all builds.
 We are committed to delivering a robust and reliable platform.
 In the rare event of any hidden glitches, rest assured that they are diligently handled, and they do not pose code-breaking issues.
 Our development team is proactive in addressing and resolving any unexpected issues to ensure a seamless experience for our users.

 ## Code Style

-El7a2ny Virtual Clinic and Pharmacy follows a clear and organized coding structure based on the Model-View-Controller (MVC) architecture.
+MedExpress Virtual Clinic and Pharmacy follows a clear and organized coding structure based on the Model-View-Controller (MVC) architecture.
 This separation of concerns enhances maintainability and scalability by isolating the application logic, user interface, and data.

 ### MVC Architecture